 • $1 million for reentry services to women.

-• Increase in the minimum wage: proposing an increase to $12 an hour effective Julio 1, 2022, with an annual increase of 50 cents until it reaches $15 in 2028.
+• Increase in the minimum wage: proposing an increase to $12 an hour effective July 1, 2022, with an annual increase of 50 cents until it reaches $15 in 2028.

 “I’m thrilled to see many proposals geared towards expanding healthcare coverage, increasing access to childcare, and broadening evidence-based home visiting,” said Senator Amanda Cappelletti, WHC co-chair, (D-Montgomery/Delaware).
 “While these plans are a step in the right direction, our Caucus will be fighting to eliminate using taxpayer dollars to fund anti-abortion centers, which are proven to use deceptive practices to trick people into carrying their pregnancies to term.
 This funding is an embarrassment to Pennsylvania and must come to an end.”